 1. Mastery of data analysis and developing insights

 A good SEO professional must be able to analyze data.
 An understanding of Excel (pivot tables ad nauseam) and the basics of statistics is important, but a master will be able to grasp patterns and know what to do because of what they see.
 Analysis without any actionable insight is a waste of time.

 2. Technical prowess

 SEO can be technical at times, which means sometimes an SEO pro needs to dig into the code and diagnose what’s causing an issue.
 A background in web development isn’t necessary but you’d better be able to speak the language of HTML.
 Without the ability to read HTML or understand server response codes an SEO can be a burden on team productivity.
-It doesn’t take much to learn what’s needed so be weary of the SEO who doesn’t understand technology or the language of their profession.
+It doesn’t take much to learn what’s needed so be wary of the SEO who doesn’t understand the technology or the language of their profession.

 3. Creative mind

 As technical as things get, a master of SEO will have a creative mind that can solve problems and add creativity to the content strategies they will champion.
 This is the magic of SEO and one of the reasons it’s hard to find an all-in-one, single great professional.
 Creative minds aren’t always technical and technical minds aren’t always creative.
 That said, creativity will help an SEO develop solutions to challenges that often have competing priorities (business results, the brand, technical constraints, etc.).
 Their creativity will also help content creators produce stellar content that’s easy to find online because they will understand the creative process.

 4. Customer focus